 While an effective tool, the application of the Tree Ordinance standards to urban development can be challenging.
-The proposed changes are intended to make the Tree Ordinance work better on these urban sites.
+The adopted changes are intended to make the Tree Ordinance work better on these urban sites.
 Such sites are zoned UMUD, MUDD, TOD, UR and NS, as well as any zoning district with a PED or TS overlay.

 - Codify flexibility – Greater transparency and predictability can be expected by formalizing the flexible administration of the Tree Ordinance that is currently already in use